 6. Seal the jar and wait.
 Be patient.
 This ferment may take some time.

 7. Let the bills sit for at least three days.
 Taste them on day three.
 If you like the flavor, they are ready.
-Transfer them to the fridge to stop the fermentation.
+Transfer them to the fridge to slow the fermentation.

-I’m not going down without a fight and I have hope.
 Here are just some of the things we can do: Support farmers who grow our food using regenerative farming practices.
-You’ll find this kind of food, which tastes delicious, at your local farmers’ market.
+You’ll find this kind of food, which tastes delicious, at your local farmers’ market or through a CSA (community-supported agriculture).
+Find a farmers’ market here and a CSA here.

 Bees also face threats from climate change.
 Make individual changes: eat more plants, drive less, buy less stuff and get politically active.
 Join your chapter of 350.org and take to the streets.